-Actions Performance Measure Timeframe Responsibility Membership numbers of the Access Advisory Groups.
-Participation figures at all meetings.
-Ensure that information and outcomes from the Groups are reported to the Council's Policy and Resources Committee.
-Reports drafted to Committee to include the minutes of each meeting.
-Bi-monthly Head of Policy and Strategic Services Increase awareness of the work Disability Advisory Group amongst the local community.
+Actions Performance Measure Timeframe Responsibility capacity to fulfil their roles on the Group Development of an Action Plan for the Disability Advisory Group March 2020 D2.
+Review the effectiveness of the Access and Inclusion Groups.
+Development of a resource for both groups outlining their remits, Council responsibilities/ lobbying opportunities.
+May 2020 Policy Officer (Equality) Increasing numbers attending both Groups Ongoing Access Inclusion Officer Levels of attendance at meetings.
+Ongoing D3.
+Ensure that information and outcomes from the Disability Advisory Groups are reported to Committee.
+Report presented to Policy and Resources Committee Bi-monthly Head of Policy and Strategic Services D4.
+Increase awareness of the work Disability Advisory Group amongst the local community.
 Attendance at relevant community events to promote the work and contact details of the Group.
-Ongoing Policy Officer (Equality) Access and Inclusion Officer Improve opportunities for people with disabilities to engage with, and influence, policy makers in relation to capital projects.
-Discussion points at Disability Advisory Group meetings.
-Ongoing.
-Policy Officer (Equality)
+Ongoing Policy Officer (Equality) Access Inclusion Officer D5.
+Improve opportunities for people with disabilities to engage with, and influence, policy makers in relation to capital projects.
+Number of consultation events facilitated.
+Ongoing Policy Officer (Equality) Access Inclusion Officer